jundalisay/spblist/content/en/research/descartes/passions/article-019.md

 ### 22. The Difference Between Various Perceptions

-All the perceptions that I have not yet explained come to the soul through the nerves, and there is this difference between them: some we attribute to external objects that strike our senses, others to our body or to some of its parts, and finally others to our soul.
+There are perceptions that I have not yet explained come to the soul through the nerves, and there is this difference between them: some we attribute to external objects that strike our senses, others to our body or to some of its parts, and finally others to our soul.

 ### 23. Perceptions We Attribute to External Objects